 While we categorize many events or their outcomes as uncertain, organizations do little to systematically integrate uncertainty into their planning processes, and even less to include in their professional development curriculum.
 This failure leaves them strategically exposed.
 Without existing contingencies for uncertainty, organizations can neither quickly leverage the positive impacts of uncertainty, nor mitigate the risk associated with it.

 Adopting scenario planning is the key to managing uncertainty.
-Organizations need to integrate scenario planning deeply into their work experience so that it not only provides strategic perspective and high-level investment, innovation and threat mitigation, but also drives individual actions related to innovation and the leveraging of change.
+Organizations need to integrate scenario planning deeply into their work experience so that it not only provides a strategic perspective and high-level investment, innovation, and threat mitigation but also drives individual actions related to innovation and the leveraging of change.
 Even those do practice the discipline rarely take it far enough to create an organization that is as humanly agile as it may think itself strategically.

 Teams typically select several uncertainties that are both the critically uncertain, and highly relevant to the focal question beings solved for.
 These uncertainties are then overlaid in a matrix.
 Several matrices compete, but ultimately the matrix that generates the most divergent and challenging stories becomes the basis for scenario development.

 Scenarios are stories about the future.
 All of the identified uncertainties become characters in the narratives that interact and influence one another.
 Scenarios are not meant to be exhaustive explorations of all possible futures, but stretching platforms that force people to discard assumptions and face the possibility that the future they may have personally imagined is no more likely to happen than any of the other futures.
 Further, these futures, if they meet the goal of being purposefully divergent, stretch participants to imagine possible values for uncertainties, and combinations of uncertainties, that they would be unlikely to imagine given the constraints of their previous assumptions.
 Thus scenarios help prepare people, and organizations, not just for incremental change, but for radical disruption.